mdavezac/LaDa/sphinx-doc/source/userguide/jobfolders.rst

 >>> root = load('root.dict') # loads from file

 The file format is a pickle_.
 It is not meant for human eyes.
-However, it can be transfered from one computer to the next.
+However, it can be transferred from one computer to the next.
 The parameters ``job.params`` should be pickleable_, as well as the functional, for this to work.
 The advantage of using these two functions is that they take care of locking access to file on-disk before reading or writing to it.
 This way, multiple